marklogic/marklogic-mule-connector/CONTRIBUTING.md

 4. Run: `./gradlew -i mlDeploy` to deploy the test application to MarkLogic.
 5. Use `cd ..` to return to the root directory of the repository.

-### Run the Java tests
+### Run the tests
-To run the tests from the command-line, ensure you are in the root directory of the project and use the Maven command with the "test" goal.
+The project includes both JUnit tests and MUnit tests.
+The MUnit tests require that the connector is packaged and in the target directory before running the tests.
+So you'll need to build first.
+To run the tests from the command-line, ensure you are in the root directory of the project and use the following two Maven commands.
 ```
+mvn clean package -DskipTests
-mvn clean test
+mvn test
 ```

+### Adding an MUnit test
+To create a new MUnit test, a good place to start is with batch-read-write-test-suite.xml in src/test/munit.
+This is a relatively simple test with some comments to explain things.

 ### Generating code quality reports with SonarQube